gmkseta/SuperKiro_Framework/README.md

 ## 🎯 **Overview**

-SuperClaude is a **meta-programming configuration framework** that transforms Claude Code into a structured development platform through behavioral instruction injection and component orchestration.
+SuperKiro is a **meta-programming configuration framework** that transforms Claude Code into a structured development platform through behavioral instruction injection and component orchestration.
 It provides systematic workflow automation with powerful tools and intelligent agents.

 ## ⚡ **Quick Installation**